 Soil, Sunlight and Water Recommendations for Pumpkins

-Pumpkins do best in fertile, well-drained soil that isn't too compacted.
+Pumpkins do best in fertile, well-draining soil that isn't too compacted.
 Select a section of the garden that is in full sun.
-Since most pumpkin patch areas tend to be on the large side, preparing soil can be a bit labor intensive.
-Loosen the soil and work in a mixture of compost and fertilizer to make sure there are plenty of nutrients.
+Since most pumpkin patch areas tend to be on the large side, preparing soil can be a bit labor-intensive.
+Loosen the soil and work in a mixture of compost and fertilizer, according to soil-test results, to make sure there are plenty of nutrients.
 Many gardeners also like to mound the soil where the seeds or seedlings will be planted as a way to help heat the soil in the beginning of the growth period in spring.
 This works especially well for colder climates, but it also helps with drainage.

 How to Harvest Pumpkins

-Pumpkins are ready to harvest when they become hard, and the color changes to a deep, even shade of the mature coloring.
+Pumpkins are ready to harvest when the rind becomes hard, and the color changes to a deep, even shade of the mature coloring.
 To be sure, give the rind a solid thump and listen for a hollow sound.
 Handle them gently so as not to bruise them and cut the stem with a sharp knife at about 4 inches.
-Keeping the stem on is important, as it helps preserve the vegetable.
+Keeping the stem on is important, as it helps preserve the fruits.